qsebring3930/cs2mulch/_pages/bst-remove.md

 ## Example

-Remove 4
+### Remove 04

+Our first card to remove from the tree is 04.
+This card is highlighted in the image below.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/before4.png" alt="this is a placeholder image" caption="The 04 card
+is highlighted in red." %}

+The 04 card is a **leaf** in our tree, so it can simply be removed without consequences, as shown below.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/removed4.png" alt="this is a placeholder image" caption="Tree
+after removal of the 04 card." %}

-Remove 57
+### Remove 57

+Next, we will remove the 57 card from the tree, highlighted below.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/before57.png" alt="this is a placeholder image" caption="The
+57 card is highlighted in red." %}

+The 57 card is in the middle of the tree with **one corner** covered.
+This means we can remove the card, and then shift the following cards back to take its place, as shown below.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/removed57.png" alt="this is a placeholder image" caption="Tree
+after removal of the 57 card." %}

-Remove 25
+### Remove 25

+Finally, we remove the 25 card, which is the root of the tree.
+This card is highlighted below.

+{% include figure image_path="/assets/images/before25.png" alt="this is a placeholder image" caption="The
+25 card is highlighted in red." %}

+Since this card is in the middle of the tree with **two corners** covered, we need to find the *next-highest card* in the tree.
+This is the 26 card, highlighted below in green.
+We find the 26 by first looking at the *upper-right* corner of the 25 card, then repeatedly looking in the *upper-left* corner of each subsequent card until this corner is empty.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/found26.png" alt="this is a placeholder image" caption="The
+next-highest card, 26, is highlighted in green." %}

+To complete the removal, we replace the 25 card with the 26 card, then resolve the removal of the 26.
+Since the 26 card had only **one corner** covered, we can shift the following cards back to take its place, as shown below.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/removed25.png" alt="this is a placeholder image" caption="Tree
+after removal of the 25 card at the root." %}

 ## Exercises

-## Evaluation